 Popularly known as the Golden City of India

-Jaisalmer is an ideal destination for heritage buffs.
+Jaisalmer will fascinate you with its rich heritage.
 You will love desert safaris, camel rides and exploring the hilltop forts and palaces.
-You can also enjoy the various adventure activities at Jaisalmer.
+Don’t forget to indulge in adventure activities at Jaisalmer.

 ₹16,300